 4. You have too many projects or not enough projects.
 Remember the two clients I told you about?
-The one that had all of the projects and the other that didn’t have any?
+The one that had ALL of the projects and the other that didn’t have ANY?
 I often find this to be true with a lot of people.
 They set up Asana and either create all of the projects or not enough projects.

 I’m not entirely sure how or even why this happens, but I think it’s because it’s actually really hard to determine what should stay together and what should be kept separate.
 And sometimes it takes a while to figure that out!!

 For example, I used to keep track of all my business education on my #AllThingsBusiness project.
-All of the freebies, webinars, and challenges I’ve opted in for, all of the memberships I’ve been in, and all of the courses and coaching I’ve purchased lived amongst my important links, brand stuff that matters, happy notes and testimonials, affiliate links, and more.
+All of the freebies, webinars, and challenges I’ve opted in for, all of the memberships I’ve been in, and all of the courses and coaching I’ve purchased lived amongst my important links, brand stuff that matters, happy notes and testimonials, affiliate links, brain dumps, and more.

 For years, I loved having everything together, but then it just got to be too much.
-I finally separated my business education into its own project and love it even more!!
+I finally separated my business education into its own project and LOVE it even more!!

 5. You don’t color code your projects.
 Color coding is one of the BEST business systems you can have.
 It’s also the easiest to set up!!
 The key is to keep it as SIMPLE as possible and as CONSISTENT as possible across your ENTIRE business!!
 (If it’s even a little bit confusing or complicated, you simply won’t do it, be able to remember it, or want to follow through with it.)

 When it comes to your business, I highly recommend using your brand colors to denote different areas, branches, departments, sections, or parts of your business!!